 A particularly interesting feature is what the original archaeologists took to be a well in the floor of the broch, which had been filled in part way through the period of occupation.
 As this is a deep hole in the ground, with water at the bottom, it's a reasonable assumption to call it a well and believe that's the end of the story.
 The recent rediscovery of a rather spooky hole in the ground at Mine Howe has caused a rethink.
 Like Mine Howe, the well at Gurness has steps down into the interior and has chambers built into the its sides.
 No one yet has a convincing answer, but the idea that this was simply a broch well is now in doubt.

 The Broch of Gurness is an intriguing place, and a tantalising one.
 Unlike Skara Brae, which predates it by around 3,000 years, the evidence of the real people who built the broch always seems just out of reach.
 They certainly existed, but in wandering around the site today it's difficult to imagine them actually living out their day-to-day lives here.
-But despite that it really is a fascinating and intriguing place.
+But despite that this really is a fascinating and intriguing place.